AlexanderEggers/autotarget/README.md

 }

 dependencies {
+  //Bundles all artifacts for the library including some additional helper classes implementation 'org.autotarget:autotarget-core:0.4.1'

   //Only for annotation classes
   implementation 'org.autotarget:autotarget-annotation:0.4.1'
   //Only for fragment helper class implementation 'org.autotarget:autotarget-fragment:0.4.1'
-  //For annotation and helper classes implementation 'org.autotarget:autotarget-core:0.4.1'

   //requires autotarget-core to work kapt 'org.autotarget:autotarget-processor:0.4.1'